bjkamrat/myrepo/Github_week_pres1.md

 Scroll down, click on "delete repository," and do as it asks.

-# Now, lets use GitHub and RStudio together
+# Now, lets use GitHub and RStudio together (Chapter 15)

 * This workflow will be similar to the previous section
 * More like what you will be doing in the future by using Git within RStudio